 - How Long After A Workplace Injury Can You Make A Claim?

 - Workplace Injury Compensation Claim Payouts

-- Claim For A Work Injury – No Win No Fee Solicitors
+- Claiming For A Workplace Injury With With No Win No Fee Solicitors

 If you make a successful personal injury claim, you will be awarded general damages.
 This compensates you for the pain and suffering your work injury has caused you.